 2. The Organization – What does this tool offer in terms of organizing content once it has been identified?
-What type of data models does this represent content as?
-In a simple chronological list, or an inter-linked structure?
+What type of data models does it represent content as: In a simple chronological list, or an interlinked structure?
 Does it let me annotate and editorialize the curated content?

 3. The Venue – How and where can I share the content once I have decided to curate it?

-In this blog post, I am primarily going to focus on the decided on a content curation tool based on the venue – the channels to which your content is curated.
+In this blog post, I will primarily focus on content curation venues—the channels to which your content is published or shared.
 And just like most things, there’s no one right answer.
-Here are the different options of where you can share your curated content.
+Consider the following options for where you can share your curated content.

 What is it?
 Embedded widgets allow you to display curated content in a small pane on your existing web properties.
-For example of this see the 3M in the News section on 3M’s career website.
-A few companies that provided dedicated widget solutions include Curation Station and Meltwater News.
-Another simple way to achieve this is to create simply embed a twitter widget on your site that only syndicates content from your account.
+For an example of this see the “3M In The News” section on 3M’s career website.
+Companies that provided dedicated widget solutions include Curation Station and Meltwater News.
+Another simple way to achieve this is to create simply embed a Twitter widget on your site that only syndicates content from your account.

 Who should use it?
 Organizations that are looking primarily to touch up their website with some fresh content may want to use a widget.
-For example, if you already have a corporate blog and are not interested in increasing your traffic, but rather want to provide some context and fresh third party content, without having to write a new blog post – a widget is a great way to do that with minimal effort.
+For example, if you already have a corporate blog and are not interested in increasing your traffic.
+Rather, you want to provide some context and fresh third party content, without having to write a new blog post; a widget is a great way to do this with minimal effort.

 What is it?
-A dedicated microsite or section of a website populated primarily with curated content.
-For examples, see my blog post entitled “6 Content Curation Examples Illustrated”.
+A dedicated microsite, or a section of a website populated primarily with curated content.
+For examples, see my blog post “6 Content Curation Examples Illustrated.”

-Pro’s: Microsites really create a full-fledged experience with curated content as the center piece and can easily because the hub for a specific topic or issue.
-Also, microsites also do well with respect to SEO because they have dozens, or even hundreds or thousands of subpages.
-If done well, microsites can also seamlessly juxtaposition original created content with curated content.
+Pros: Microsites really create a full-fledged experience with curated content as the centerpiece.
+They can easily be the hub for a specific topic or issue.
+Microsites also perform well with SEO because they have dozens, or even hundreds or thousands of subpages.
+If done well, microsites can also seamlessly juxtapose original created content with curated content.

-Con’s: Because the curated content is not tucked away in a widget and is instead front and center, you will need to pay a lot more attention to what you curate.
-Also, microsites can either be positioned as a section of existing corporate website, or positioned as a more independent vendor-neutral industry resource.
-If you choose the latter, then you have to think about branding and marketing that new resource.
+Cons: Because the curated content is front and center, instead of being tucked away in a widget, you need to pay a lot more attention to what you curate.
+Microsites can be positioned either as a section of an existing corporate website, or as a more independent vendor-neutral industry resource.
+If you choose the latter, you have to think about branding and marketing that new resource.

-Pro’s: Easy to get up and running and are indexed by search engines.
+Pros: Easy to get up and running; indexed by search engines.
 Usually free.